vcri

 • To undertake external funded/ private agency sponsored/ self financing research projects on parasitic diseases of economic importance

-• Screening of clinical samples received from Veterinary Hospitals and Veterinary University and Training Centres for parasites
+• Screening of clinical samples received from the Veterinary Clinical Complex, VUTRC, Veterinary Hospitals and Dispensaries of AHD, Tamil Nadu and Private clinics across Tamil Nadu

 • To advice the farmers on the importance of parasitic infections and the measures to be adopted to avoid economic losses associated with the outbreak of parasitic diseases